tommytran732/Ocelot/README.md

 # Notes:
-This is my repository with the modifications [here](https://github.com/umass-compsci220/Ocelot/issues/131) to self host it.
+This is my repository with the modifications mentioned [here](https://github.com/umass-compsci220/Ocelot/issues/131) to self host it.

 # Ocelot